sigma-ouc/sigma-ouc.github.io/content/en/authors/Yi Zhuo/_index.md

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

 I was born in Xinxiang, Henan Province.
 I completed my undergraduate education at Zhengzhou University of Light Industry and subsequently commenced my graduate studies at Ocean University of China in 2024.
-Presently, I am in the initial year of my master’s program, and my research is dedicated to the field of sea surface temperature prediction.
+Presently, I am in the initial year of my master\'s program, and my research is dedicated to the field of sea surface temperature prediction.

 </div>